BloomTech-Labs/bg-emotion-tracker-fe/README.md

 # APIs

-## Authentication API here
+## Okta Authentication

-🚫Replace text below with a description of the API

-Water's like me.
-It's laaazy ...
-Boy, it always looks for the easiest way to do things A little happy sunlight shining through there.
-Let all these little things happen.
-Don't fight them.
-Learn to use them.
-Even the worst thing we can do here is good.

-## Payment API here

-🚫Replace text below with a description of the API

-This is the way you take out your flustrations.
-Get away from those little Christmas tree things we used to make in school.
-Isn't it fantastic that you can change your mind and create all these happy things?
-Everything's not great in life, but we can still find beauty in it.

-## Misc API here

-🚫Replace text below with a description of the API

-You can do anything your heart can imagine.
-In life you need colors.
-This is where you take out all your hostilities and frustrations.
-It's better than kicking the puppy dog around and all that so.
-I'm sort of a softy, I couldn't shoot Bambi except with a camera.
-Trees get lonely too, so we'll give him a little friend.
-We'll lay all these little funky little things in there.
+The sign-in experience is one of the most important user experiences any app developer needs to consider.
+To provide a seamless and attractive, yet secure authentication experience is not a trivial task.
+Typically, the sign-in logic accompanies other features such as password reset and registration.
+More importantly, enhanced security in the form of strong and adaptive authentication during the sign-in process is often critical to many implementations.

+Okta provides many options for developers to handle the authentication experience that are built on top of the underlying feature set in Okta.
+Password policies, strong and adaptive authentication policies, and password reset workflow can all be configured easily in the administrator UI.
+Many of these policies can also be controlled through Okta's API.

+Okta provides OAuth 2.0 and OpenID Connect implementations, the Sign-In Widget, the Auth JS SDK, and the Authentication API.

 # Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+npm i

 ## Other Scripts

-🚫replace these examples with your own

     * build - creates a build of the application
     * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test - runs tests in **tests** directory
+    * eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing